Linear Algebra

 • Each quiz is closed-book and closed-notes.

-• A few of your lowest quiz grades will be dropped.
+• Two of your lowest quiz grades will be dropped.

 • All quizzes are written under the assumption that you are studying the material at least 6 hours per week outside of class.